Battle of Naungyo: Flight for Prome

 The course of retreat was through the Irrawaddy delta.
 The direct route from Pegu to Prome, though much shorter, involved crossing the Bago Yoma range, and was not practical for large armies.
 Takayutpi divided the retreating Hanthawaddy forces into two.
 Five divisions of the army marched by land.
 Takayutpi and the remaining troops sailed by river in 700 boats.

 At Pegu, Tabinshwehti and his deputy Bayinnaung well understood that they had gained Pegu only through a ruse, and that Hanthawaddy's military had not been defeated yet.
 Their top priority was to meet and defeat the Hanthawaddy army before they got inside the fortified walls of Prome.
 This was based on their unsuccessful sieges of a fortified Pegu (1534–1537).
-They knew that a large body of enemy inside walls with better leadership would pose a huge problem for their tenuous hold on Lower Burma.
+They knew that a large body of enemies inside walls with better leadership would pose a huge problem for their tenuous hold on Lower Burma.
 Tabinshwehti sent Bayinnaung with a small army to chase the retreating army while he sailed up to Prome with his flotilla of war boats to chase Takayutpi's flotilla.

 Bayinnaung's light troops caught up with the larger Hanthawaddy army at Naungyo, just separated by a river.
 (For all its fame, the exact location of Naungyo is not known.
 Chronicles simply report Naungyo as a delta town en route to Prome.
 A group of Burmese historians led by Than Tun retraced the battle route in 1982 and concluded that Naungyoe might be somewhere around Panmawaddy River in Einme Township in Ayeyarwady Region.)

 Despite his commanders' remonstrations, Bayinnaung decided to engage the much larger and better armed enemy.
 The famous battle ensued.